YPT’s John tells us about the Karakoram Highway and why you should go to this part of the world quick before the Chinese developers get there!

 The Karakoram Highway is one of the ultimate travel destinations.
 Yeah, it’s just a road, but this is no normal road.
 Linking Pakistan and China, National Highway 35, or the China-Pakistan Friendship Highway, is one of the highest roads in the world.

-It crosses the Karakoram mountain range, skirting round the Himalayas, over passes that reach almost 5000 metres high, and through the stunning Hunza Valley where you can see 6000 metre plus peaks, and past the serene isolation of Karakol Lake in China’s far west.
+It crosses the Karakoram mountain range, skirting around the Himalayas, overpasses that reach almost 5000 meters high, and through the stunning Hunza Valley where you can see 6000 meter plus peaks, and past the serene isolation of Karakol Lake in China’s far west.

 Depending on which way you’re coming from, it starts in Kashgar, China’s most westerly city – a city closer to Tehran and Damascus than it is to Beijing – and finishes in Abbottabad, Pakistan.
 If you’ve heard of Abbottabad that’s probably because it’s where Osama Bin Laden was hiding out and where he was killed.

 The Karakoram Highway goes through the meeting point of three great mountain ranges, the Karakoram, the Hindu Kush and of course the Himalayas, so it really is in one of the most stunning parts of the world.